B3ND1X/air-script/README.md

 Air-Script is an automated and automatic way to pwn wifi.

-Automated: Step by step user friendly interface
+Automated: Step by step user friendly interface, to improve work flow.
+Type less, attack more!

-Automatic: You can tell Air-Script to hack all wifi networks around you.
-Air-Script will automatically hack every network in range in a matter of seconds to minutes with out any user input.
+Automatic: You can tell Air-Script to hack all wifi networks around you with Air Script attack.
+(Attack all option) Air-Script will automatically pwn every network in range in a matter of seconds to minutes with out any user input.
 When Air-Script is done.
 It will automatically turn off monitor mode, ask which wordlist to use and will crack the password for you.

 *If on Raspberry Pi, it's recommended to transfer handshakes from Pi to PC.*